The Must-Have Dehydrating Tools You Really Need

 Food Dehydrator

-A dehydrator with a temperature gauge is all you really need.
-It doesn’t have to be big and fancy, it doesn’t have to be stainless steel or even an Excalibur.
+A dehydrator with a temperature gauge is all you need.
+It doesn’t have to be big and fancy, stainless steel, or even an Excalibur.

 Here are my recommendations:

-• Excalibur Dehydrator 3900 because it has a large capacity, does not have digital components, is fast, and Excalibur has an outstanding reputation in the field of dehydrators.
+- Excalibur Dehydrator 3900 because it has a large capacity, does not have digital components, is fast, and Excalibur has an outstanding reputation in the field of dehydrators.
+However, I also love this new Excalibur 6-tray Performance Digital Dehydrator.
+It’s the same size, but stainless, quieter, and has a great window on top!

 I’ve created a handy resource to help you choose a dehydrator that is right for you.

-Just know that the best dehydrator is the one you’re using to put food in your pantry for your food storage and enjoy!
+Just know that the best dehydrator is the one you’re using to store food in your pantry.
+Enjoy!

 Dehydrating Mats / Fruit Leather Sheets